mytender-io/mytender-frontend/README.md

 - **LocalStorage**: Persists state between sessions for draft content, auth tokens, and user preferences

 #### Key Features

 - **Q&A Generator**: AI-powered question answering system that retrieves information from content libraries to quickly respond to RFP questions
 - **Bid Pilot**: Interactive AI assistant for refining answers with various enhancement options to meet evaluation criteria
 - **Document Editor**: Rich text editing with Draft.js for creating and editing tender responses and proposal documents
 - **Wizard System**: Interactive onboarding tours for new users to quickly master the proposal development process
-- **Content Library**: Document management with folder organization and search capabilities for storing and retrieving previous RFP responses
+- **Content Library**: Document management with folder organisation and search capabilities for storing and retrieving previous RFP responses

 #### Data Flow

 1. **User Authentication**: Managed through React Auth Kit with tokens stored in localStorage
 2. **API Communication**: Axios-based HTTP requests to backend services
 3. **Real-time Updates**: Components re-render based on context changes or API responses
 4. **State Persistence**: Important state is persisted to localStorage and/or the backend API

 #### Analytics & Monitoring

 - **PostHog**: User behavior tracking and analytics
 - **Google Analytics**: Web traffic analytics
 - **Custom Event Tracking**: Application-specific event tracking for feature usage

 #### Responsive Design

 The UI adapts to different screen sizes using:

 - Bootstrap's responsive grid system
 - Custom responsive components
 - Media queries for specific breakpoints

 #### Accessibility

 The application implements accessibility features including:

 - Semantic HTML
 - ARIA attributes
 - Keyboard navigation
 - Focus management in modal dialogs and wizards

 ### How to Contribute

 1. Fork the repo
 2. Create a new branch
 3. Make your changes